KarolDuracz/SVG-Mind-Tree/README.md

 curl http://localhost:5000/api/nodes/4
 ```

 2. The pattern is Source -> Target.
-So, if ID4 has a connection as TARGET from another node, it means it lies somewhere in the sequence.
-So this shorter listing will show the connection ID, source ID, and target ID.
+So, if ID4 has a connection as TARGET from another node, it means it lies somewhere in sequence.
+So this shorter listing will show connection ID, source ID, and target ID.
 You can also check how many connections there are as TARGET to, for example, ID #4.
 Simply by eliminating this specific node, like this 4.

 ```
 # only "id source target" extract from informations